ssfc/npbenchmark/npbenchmark-main/SDK.GCP/GCP.md

 51. Since CoCoThink does not say its running time, try other methods; (2022年11月19日)
 52.
 53. Sample of Grasssleeve: https://github.com/Grasssleeve/Graph-Coloring-Problem
-54. Grasssleeve: use global parameters; No response on windows platform; has HEA;
+54. Grasssleeve: use global parameters; No response on windows platform; has HEA, report the result;
 55.
 56. Sample of jokerpwn: https://github.com/jokerpwn/heuristic-algorithm-learning
-57. jokerpwn: NOT use global parameters; have HEA;
+57. jokerpwn: NOT use global parameters; have HEA, not report result;
 58.
 59. Sample of KailinLi: https://github.com/KailinLi/SmartLab-Training/tree/master/GraphColoring
 60. KailinLi: NOT use global parameters; he said he had HEA, we still cannot find;